 Submitting the Application

 Candidates must submit fellowship applications through their Australian University liaison according to the deadline and process established by their university.
-A list of Australian university and campus contacts is available as a PDF.
+A list of university contacts is available as a PDF.

 In cases where an applicant is no longer affiliated with an Australian university or an applicant's university is not listed on the list of Australian university contacts, the applicant may submit their application directly to the Committee on General Scholarships at Harvard University.
 These applicants should contact Rebecca Lock to inquire about the deadline and procedure.